 - Food for Thought is located in the lobby of the Library and offers several grab and go snacks.
 This set up is similar to a grab and go station at your local airport.

 - All on-campus students are required to sign up for the full dining plan.
-(Angel should review this and see if she has any additions)

 - The Residence Life office collaborates with the Director of Learning Services and the Academic Center for Excellence to provide desired assistance and/or accommodations as available.
 Students who are covered under the Americans with Disabilities Act should contact the Coordinator of Residence Life or the Director of Learning Services, which coordinates services across many different departments.